dice-group/dice-template-library/README.md

 ### `channel`
 A single producer, single consume queue.
 This can be used to communicate between threads in a more high level fashion than a mutex+container would allow.

+### `variant2`
+Like `std::variant` but specifically optimized for usage with two types/variants.
+The internal representation is a `union` of the two types plus a 1 byte (3 state) discriminant.
+Additionally, `visit` does not involve any virtual function calls.

 ### Further Examples